nilgaar/backstage-showcase/e2e-tests/docs/CI.md

   4. **Artifact Collection:**
      - Collects test artifacts (logs, screenshots, recordings).
      - Stores artifacts in the designated `ARTIFACT_DIR` for a retention period of **6 months**.
+     - The reports are also sent to _ReportPortal_
   5. **Reporting:**
      - Reports status back to the PR checks.
      - Generates and uploads HTML reports.

 - **Artifacts:** Test reports, logs, screenshots, accessible via PR details under **Artifacts**.
 - **Notifications:** Status updates posted on the PR.